 Vincent Tabel, Senior Manager Brand and Communications, Lexus Europe, said: “Here at Lexus we love to push the boundaries of technology and design, and that’s why we wanted to do something completely different – a world first – to launched the new Lexus ES.
 The ES is both intuitive and innovative, so we wanted the advert to reflect this.
 The resulting film surpasses our expectations of what an AI is capable of, from its creativity to its human emotion.”

-Reece Medway, Media and Entertainment Specialist, IBM Watson, UK and Ireland said: “We applaud Lexus, Visual Voice and The@Partnership for being first movers in harnessing the power of Watson AI and analytics as a springboard for the creative process.
+Reece Medway, Media and Entertainment Specialist, IBM Watson, UK and Ireland said: “We applaud Lexus, Visual Voice and [email protected] for being first movers in harnessing the power of Watson AI and analytics as a springboard for the creative process.
 The magic of storytelling will always come to life in the human creative process, and using Watson to identify the common attributes for truly award winning creative work is an example of how man and machine will collaborate in the AI era.
 It was a privilege to be part of this process”